-Responsible Persons and employees must report any breaches of this Policy or of any approved conflicts management arrangements to the Head of Compliance or the Conflicts Officer, who will inform the relevant Committee.
+Responsible Persons and/or Accountable Persons, and employees must report any breaches of this Policy or of any approved conflicts management arrangements to the Head of Compliance or the Conflicts Officer, who will inform the relevant Committee.

 The Complaints Officer will also inform the Conflicts Officer of any complaints received that raise issues about the adequacy of the Conflicts Management Policy or approved conflicts management arrangements.